matheusguermandi/advanced-node/readme.md

 # **Advanced Node project**

-O objetivo do projeto é montar uma API com uma arquitetura bem definida e desacoplada, utilizando TDD (programação orientada a testes) como metodologia de trabalho, Clean Architecture para fazer a distribuição de responsabilidades em camadas, sempre seguindo os princípios do SOLID e, sempre que possível, aplicando Design Patterns para resolver alguns problemas comuns.
+The objective of the project is to build an API with a well-defined and decoupled architecture, using TDD (test-oriented programming) as a work methodology, Clean Architecture to distribute responsibilities in layers, always following the principles of SOLID and, whenever possible by applying Design Patterns to solve some common problems.

-> ## Princípios
+> ## Principles

 - Single Responsibility
 - Open Closed